sbt/sbt-git/README.md

 JGit is a Java interface to git that allows some git operations to be performed in the JVM without invoking an external git executable.
-By default, this plugin uses JGit for read-only operations such as inspecting HEAD; for write operations, it assumes a git executable is present and on the PATH and it uses that.

-In certain circumstances you may want to force the use of JGit or an executable for both read-only and read-write operations; for example, if no git executable is present (e.g. you use windows and you haven't installed git or it's not on your PATH) you need to disable the console interface, or if you rely on a git feature that JGit does not support (e.g. worktrees) you need to disable the JGit interface.
+By default, this plugin prefers the system `git` executable for both read-only metadata such as inspecting HEAD and for explicit git operations such as clone, pull, push, and the sbt `git` command.
+Read-only metadata falls back to JGit if system git is not available or cannot read the build's Git metadata.
+Explicit git operations fall back to JGit only when system git is not available.

+In certain circumstances you may want deterministic behavior instead of the default fallback.
+For example, CI can force system git so the build fails if the executable is missing, while restricted environments can force JGit so the plugin never shells out.

+The following settings control read-only operations:

+* `useSystemGitFirstForReads` - prefer system git and fall back to JGit.
+This is the default.
+* `useSystemGitOnlyForReads` - use system git only.
+* `useJGitOnlyForReads` - use JGit only.

-The following settings will force the use of only JGit or a git executable,
+The following settings control explicit git operations:
-respectively:

-* `useJGit`
-* `useReadableConsoleGit`
+* `useSystemGitFirstForOperations` - prefer system git and fall back to JGit.
+  This is the default.
+* `useSystemGitOnlyForOperations` - use system git only.
+* `useJGitOnlyForOperations` - use JGit only.

+The older `useJGit` and `useReadableConsoleGit` helpers are deprecated aliases for command-operation JGit and read-only system git behavior, respectively.

-These settings can be included in your project's `git.sbt` or in `~/.sbt/1.0/git.sbt` -- for example, if no git executable is installed, either file can have the following contents:
+These settings can be included in your project's `git.sbt` or in `~/.sbt/1.0/git.sbt` -- for example, to force JGit and prevent sbt-git from shelling out, either file can have the following contents:

-    useJGit
+    useJGitOnlyForReads
+    useJGitOnlyForOperations

 Or you can `set` the appropriate setting in the sbt prompt:

-    > set useReadableConsoleGit
+    > set useSystemGitOnlyForReads
     [info] Reapplying settings...
     [info] Set current project to scala-arm (in build file:...)
     > session save